jaslina/LearnAngular1/README.md

 **$emit**

 It dispatches an event name upwards through the scope hierarchy and notify to the registered $rootScope.Scope listeners.
-The event life cycle starts at the scope on which $emit was called.
+The event life cycle starts at the scope on which $em1.
+Controls (input, select, textarea) are ways for a user to enter data.
+A Form is a collection of controls for the purpose of grouping related controls together.it was called.
 The event traverses upwards toward the root scope and calls all registered listeners along the way.
 The event will stop propagating if one of the listeners cancels it.

 **$broadcast**